Alumni Associate Research Fellows

 Dr. Chiara Pierobon, 2019

-Research Topic: Preventing Violent Extremism in Kyrgyzstan: the Role of the International Donor Community
+Research Title: Preventing Violent Extremism in Kyrgyzstan: the Role of the International Donor Community

 Dr. Paradorn Rangsimaporn

-Research Topic: Exploring the Driving Factors towards Greater Engagement between Central Asia and ASEAN
+Research Title: Exploring the Driving Factors towards Greater Engagement between Central Asia and ASEAN

 Dr. Paradorn Rangsimaporn is a Thai diplomat and independent researcher.
 He is currently Counsellor and Deputy Head of Mission at the Royal Thai Embassy in Nur-Sultan, Republic of Kazakhstan, which also covers Thailand’s relations with the Kyrgyz Republic and the Republic of Tajikistan.
 He was previously posted in Vienna, Austria, and was Head of Section for Russia, Eastern Europe and the Caucasus at the Ministry of Foreign Affairs of Thailand.
 He holds a BA (Hons) in Philosophy, Politics, and Economics, an MPhil in Russian and East European Studies and a DPhil in International Relations, all from the University of Oxford.